About Father Thomas Dunlea

 Share and save

 Thomas Vincent Dunlea (Father Tom) was born on 19 April 1894 in Ballina, County Tipperary, Ireland.
-He trained for the Catholic priesthood at St Peter’s College, Wexford.
-Ordained in 1920, he set sail for Sydney that year.
+He trained for the Catholic priesthood at St Peter’s College, Wexford and set sail for Sydney in 1920 following his ordination.

-In 1921, Father Tom was assigned to St Francis church in Surry Hills, a few doors from the Albion Street children’s shelter.
-One day he heard a child at the shelter singing ‘I wish I had someone to love me’.
-This sparked an enduring interest in providing care for poor orphans.
+In 1921, Father Tom was assigned to St Francis Catholic Church in Surry Hills, a few doors from the Albion Street children’s shelter.
+It is said that hearing a child at the shelter singing ‘I wish I had someone to love me’ sparked Father Tom’s enduring interest in providing care for underprivileged orphans.

-Dunlea served in various inner-city parishes before being appointed parish priest for Sutherland in 1934.
-At this time, the area was still largely undeveloped bushland encompassing the Royal National Park.
+Father Tom served in various inner-city parishes before being appointed parish priest for Sutherland in 1934.
+At this time, the area was still largely undeveloped bushland encompassing the Royal National Park and Father Tom traded his motor vehicle for a retired racehorse in order to make travel around the area easier.

 After discovering that some of his parishioners were living rough in caves and makeshift huts, Father Tom began seeking a way to support the homeless boys among them.